unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: optional, multiple
 > </small>

-> This element represents a set of strings used by the [transform](#element-transform) elements for string matching and substitution.
+> This element contains a set of strings used by the [transform](#element-transform) elements for string matching and substitution.

 _Attribute:_ `id` (required)